Multimedia journalism: Impact on readers

-The audiences' everyday practices with regards to multimedia journalism is challenging the traditional relationship between journalists and readers.
+The audiences' everyday practices with regard to multimedia journalism is challenging the traditional relationship between journalists and readers.
 Before the introduction of digital technologies, news providers have realized that they need to broaden their readership scope by providing a forum for public discussion.
 Commentaries and editorial pages on newspaper are thus created for satisfying such needs; however, they are limited in size and accessibility.
 As news agencies are adapting to the trend of multimedia journalism, readers' voices can be heard more comprehensively.
 For example, the interactive feature of new media such as the Internet, especially social media, allowing journalists to directly communicate with their audience on the one hand, also enabling readers to exchange ideas among themselves on the other hand.
 The emergence of interactive technology therefore undermines the classical news agenda.
 Multimedia journalism converts readers to collaborators, which generates greater contact between journalists and their audience.
 Audiences are able to access information via more than one platforms as well as comprehending news information in detail.
 In addition, multiple discussion forums provided by journalism, such as the online comment area under each news report, enabling direct communication between readers and journalists.